Paper Museum 紙の博物館

 A museum for everyone who loves paper and knows its magic

-When the Paper Museum first opened in Oji, Tokyo in 1950, it was built on the same ground where Japan's first manufacturer of Western-style paper stood.
+When the Paper Museum first opened in Oji, Tokyo in 1950, it was built on the same ground where one of Japan's first manufacturers of Western-style paper stood.
 Later moved to Asukayama Park, the museum continues to celebrate the history, charm and versatility of paper.